Radon in homes and other dwellings

 Radon primarily enters buildings through the soil underneath the building.
 It can move through cracks in the foundation, construction joints, as well as gaps around service pipes, floor drains and window casements.

-How does radon affect my health?
+How does radon affect my health and what is my risk?

 How is radon measured?

-Radon in air is measured in Becquerels per cubic meter (Bq/m3), a measure of radioactive decay per second.
+Radon in air is measured in becquerels per cubic meter (Bq/m3), a measure of radioactive decay per second.
 Indoors, radon can be measured using both long-term (3 months to a year) and short-term (2 to 7 days) tests.

-What are the guidelines levels for radon?
+What are the guideline levels for radon?

-The current Health Canada guideline for radon is 200 becquerels per cubic meter (Bq/m3).
-If the average annual radon concentration of a dwelling exceeds 200 Bq/m3, then Health Canada recommends that remediation be conducted.
+The current Health Canada guideline for radon is 200 Bq/m3.
+If the average annual radon concentration of a dwelling exceeds 200 Bq/m3, then Health Canada recommends remediation.
 A dwelling includes homes and other places where people spend 4 or more hours.
-It is recommended that higher concentrations be remediated sooner.
-For more information, visit Health Canada – Radon www.canada.ca/en/health-canada/services/health-risks-safety/radiation/radon.html.
+It’s recommended that higher concentrations be remediated sooner.
+For more information, please visit Health Canada: Radon www.canada.ca/en/health-canada/services/health-risks-safety/radiation/radon.html.

 Is there radon in B.C.?